fleetdm/fleet/handbook/engineering.md

 Typically, the *questions*, *bug reports*, and *feature requests* raised by members of the community will be missing helpful context, recreation steps, or motivations respectively.

-❓ For questions that you don't immediately know the answer to, it's helpful to ask follow up questions to receive additional context.
+❓ For questions that you don't immediately know the answer to, it's helpful to ask follow-up questions to receive additional context.

 - Let's say a community member asks the question "How do I do X in Fleet?"
-A follow question could be "what are you attempting to accomplish by doing X?"
+A follow question could be "What are you attempting to accomplish by doing X?"
-- This way, you now has additional details when the primary question is brought to the Roundup meeting.
+- This way, you have additional details when the primary question is brought to the Roundup meeting.
 In addition, the community member receives a response and feels heard.

 🦟 For bug reports, it's helpful to ask for recreation steps so you're later able to verify the bug exists.

 - Let's say a community member submits a bug report.
 An example follow up question could be "Can you please walk me through how you encountered this issue so that I can attempt to recreate it?"
-- This way, you now have steps the verify whether the bug exists in Fleet or if the issue is specific to the community member's environment.
-If the latter, you now have additional information for further investigation and question asking.
+- This way, you now have steps that verify whether the bug exists in Fleet or if the issue is specific to the community member's environment.
+If the latter, you now have additional information for further investigation and question-asking.

-💡 For feature requests, it's helpful to ask follow up questions in an attempt to understand the "why?" or underlying motivation behind the request.
+💡 For feature requests, it's helpful to ask follow-up questions in an attempt to understand the "Why?" or underlying motivation behind the request.

 - Let's say a community member submits the feature request "I want the ability to do X in Fleet."
-A follow up question could be "If you were able to do X in Fleet, what's the next action you would take?" or "Why do you want to do X in Fleet?."
+A follow-up question could be "If you were able to do X in Fleet, what's the next action you would take?" or "Why do you want to do X in Fleet?."
 - Both of these questions provide helpful context on the underlying motivation behind the feature request when it is brought to the Roundup meeting.
 In addition, the community member receives a response and feels heard.

 ### Feature requests